 Why does that matter?

-And that was just such a useful thing for me to know that even when I was trying to cover it up, or even when I wasn't trying to be grumpy, the fact that I was grumpy was intelligible to everyone around me, has been just an important fact in my life ever since.
-And I think if I hadn't had that, I think that's part of what Mandala's helping people realize and experience.
+That was just such a useful thing for me to know that even when I was trying to cover it, the fact that I was grumpy was intelligible to everyone around me and this has been an important fact in my life ever since.

-That when you’re not checking in with yourself, you’ll struggle to be inclusive and create healthy workplaces for others.
-After Mandala, I think the point would be that I am better able to show up to hard conversations in a centered and grounded way.
+Overall, I think that's part of what Mandala is helping people realize and experience—when you’re not checking in with yourself, you’ll struggle to be inclusive and create healthy workplaces for others.
+After Mandala, I am better able to show up to hard conversations in a centered and grounded way.

 What makes it different from other programs you might’ve seen or been a part of?